 Additionally, Kansas is a modified comparative negligence state.
 Therefore, if the victim of an accident is found to be greater than 49 percent at fault for the accident or resulting injuries, the victim may be barred from any recovery.
 However, if the victim is found to be 49 percent at fault, then the defendant will still have to cover 51 percent of the applicable damages, as determined by the court.

-It is therefore extremely important to consult with an experienced personal injury attorney shortly after a motorcycle accident to ensure you receive the full amount of damages you are entitled to receive after the accident.
-A personal injury attorney will additionally assist you in determining the full amount of damages you are entitled to receive, which will often include:
+It is therefore extremely important to consult with an experienced personal injury attorney shortly after a motorcycle crash to ensure you receive the full amount of damages you are entitled to receive after the accident.
+A PI attorney will additionally assist you in determining the full amount of damages you are entitled to receive, which will often include:

 - Medical expenses